ZhaochengD/Course_Data_Acquisition/index.md

   Figure3.3 The communication protocal designed by us
 </p>

 Then we designed different classes for different actuator including a light sensor class, a Ultrasonic sensor class and a LED class.
-Each class links a specific actuator and a specific parking space.
-The UML graph of these three classes are provided as below.
+Each class links a specific channel and a specific parking space.
+The UML graph of these three classes are provided in figure3.4.
 This design enables us to link every light sensor to the parking space id and every Ultrasonic sensor to the pillar id.
-For example, a light sensor who connect to the channel 0 of MCP3008 and indicate whether there is a car in parking space 17 has the LightSensor.channel as 0 and LightSensor.stop_id as 17.
+For example, a light sensor who connect to the channel 0 of MCP3008 and indicate whether there is a car in parking space 17 has the `LightSensor.channel = 0` and `LightSensor.stop_id=17`.
 If there is car in this parking space, the LightSensor.is_empty would be 1 else 0.

 <p align="center">
   <img src="./img/sensorclass.jpeg" width="400">